Senior Accountant Resume Sample

 - Prepared the company’s Financial Statements; discussed historical performance and provided a summary of recommendations designed to improve profitability.

-- Studied pricing strategies and commission rate schedules of the company; endeavored to keep the company competitive in the industry, maintain the best agents, without compromising profitability.
+- Studied pricing strategies and commission rate schedules of the company; endeavoured to keep the company competitive in the industry, maintain the best agents, without compromising profitability.

 - Attended to the company’s tax obligations; reporting, review of statements, documentation, and reconciliation.